rattadan/nRide_testnet/README.md

 ```bash
 jq -s '.[0].app_state.ccvconsumer = .[1] | .[0]' <consumer genesis without CCV state> ccv-provider-denom.json > <consumer genesis file with CCV state>
 ```

 This command uses the `-s` option of `jq`, which reads all inputs into an array.
 It takes two JSON files: a consumer genesis file without CCV state and `ccv-provider-denom.json`.
 It assigns the content of `ccv-provider-denom.json` to the `ccvconsumer` field within the `app_state` object of the first file.
 The modified genesis file is then saved to a new file, which is the consumer genesis file with the CCV state added.

+If you have a Gaia node and a nRide node on the same machine, you can use the script here:

+##Add Script here

 ## Helpful Commands